cloudflare/cloudflare-docs/content/page-shield/_index.md

 Page Shield includes the following features:

-* **Script monitor**: The Active Scripts and All Reported Scripts dashboards display information about scripts detected in your domain's pages.
+* **Script monitor**: Displays information about scripts detected in your domain's pages.
-* **Connection monitor**: Displays information about connections made by the scripts in your domain's pages in the last seven days.
+* **Connection monitor**: Displays information about connections made by the scripts in your domain's pages.
 * **Page attribution**: Allows you to find in which page a script first appeared, and view a list of the latest occurrences of the script in your pages.
 * **Malicious script detection**: Detects malicious scripts in your pages using threat intelligence and machine learning.
 * **Code change detection**: Detects any changes in the scripts loaded in your pages.